 Attorney Users who are required to e-File, and do not do so will be assessed a $50.00 Paper Handling Fee as set forth in KCC 4A.634.100

-E-Filing is free for all users.
+E-filing is free for all users.
 However, as required by state law, documents that require a filing fee will require payment of the appropriate fee upon filing.
-At the time of any fee-based filing, an eCommerce transaction fee will also be applied by the County’s payment processor.
-For payments made by credit card, a $1.99 convenience fee is applied; and for e-Check payments, the convenience fee is $1.00.
+At the time of any fee-based filing, an e-commerce transaction fee will also be applied by the county’s payment processor.
+For payments made by credit card, a convenience fee of 2.49% of the transaction value, with a minimum fee of $1.49, is applied; and for e-check payments, the convenience fee is $1.00.
 Regardless of the number of documents or new cases included in your cart, only one convenience fee is charged to complete the transaction.
-If no fee is associated with your filing, you will not be charged any fees for your e-Filing submission.
+If no fee is associated with your filing, you will not be charged any fees for your e-filing submission.

 No. Payment must be made at the time of each transaction.
 KCDC does not offer ‘draw down’ accounts.